 Polypropylene: This is an artificial fiber, but this is the most resistant to stains and wear.
 It’s very tough and can even be washed with a semi-bleach solution.

 Seagrass: Seagrass is a beautiful natural fiber suitable for kitchen rugs.
-Unlike sisal or jute, it is exceptionally hard-wearing and stain resistant.
+Unlike sisal or jute, it is exceptionally hard-wearing.
 It’s not soft material, but it’s perfect for a small decorative rug or runner.